QB4-dev/esp_nano_httpd_fota/README.md

 See it in action
 https://gfycat.com/UnsungObedientAmericankestrel

-To use it on ESP-01 please change in Makefile
+To use it on ESP-01(with 1MB flash) please change in Makefile
 ```Makefile
 #SPI flash size, in K
 ESP_SPI_FLASH_SIZE_K=4096